geotrellis/geotrellis-netcdf/README.md

 This code requires a [1.2.0-SNAPSHOT](https://github.com/locationtech/geotrellis) or later version of GeoTrellis.
 That is due to the fact that recently-added tile transformation functions are used in this code which are not present in earlier version of GeoTrellis.
-To compile and locally-publish GeoTrellis, try something like the following:
+To compile and locally-publish GeoTrellis, try this:

 ```bash
 git clone 'git@github.com:locationtech/geotrellis.git'
 cd geotrellis/
 ./scripts/publish-local.sh
 ```

 ## Compile ##

 With the dependencies in place, compiling the code in this repository is straightforward: